Book Tickets for the Acropolis or “Akropolis”

 This is available for Android and iOS users, but only in English, French, and Spanish.

-The five-hour tour of Athens, the Acropolis, and the new Acropolis Museum.
+The four-hour tour of the Acropolis, and the new Acropolis Museum.

 This is by far one of the most common tickets, and I believe the best value, and thus the tour I recommend all year.